 The company manages risks so as to achieve its strategic and financial objectives.

-Group risk management is coordinated by the management board who develops, implements and maintains processes covering group activities for the management of all material risks impacting the activity and results of Merko Ehitus.
+Group risk management is coordinated by the management board.
+In addition, the management board of each subsidiary develops, implements and maintains processes covering subsidiary’s activities for the management of all material risks impacting the activity and results of the group.
 Each group company and business unit must ensure that risks are managed on an ongoing basis with reference to the objectives it has been assigned.

-Risk-taking is a normal part of business but in doing so, one must be convinced that if the risk materializes, purposeful and sustainable activity is maintained with reference to the strategy of the company and business unit.
-The group assesses ongoing business risks and risks affecting development projects in a calculated manner.
+Risk-taking is a normal part of business but in doing so, one must be convinced that if the risk materialises, purposeful and sustainable activity is maintained with reference to the strategy of the company and business unit.
+The group assesses ongoing business risks and risks affecting investments in a calculated manner.